 Also, applying this oil will permeate any developing eggs laid by females, resulting in the larva dying before adulthood.

 Using natural Neem Oil isn’t the quickest fix, but it is still useful, and even better, it’s safer to use.
 One downside of using Neem Oil is that it is harmful to fish.

 Avoid using this product if you live near a body of water, like a pond or river, as the oil can leach into the water source.

 If you’re an environmentally conscious individual, this is a great way to eliminate Japanese Beetles in your Knockout Roses.

-Mix a teaspoon of dish soap to a quart of water and spray the solution on the affected roses and the ground around where you see beetle damage.
+Mix a teaspoon of dish soap with a quart of water and spray the mixture using a spray bottle on the affected roses and the ground around where you see beetle damage.